 Out of Hours Order

-This is a Market Order placed outside of Market Hours which is executed by the Clearing Broker once Market Hours commence.
+This is a Market Order placed outside of Regular Market Hours or Extended Market Hours which is executed by the Third Party Broker once Regular Market Hours or Extended Market Hours commence.

 Your Positions are the Instruments that you hold as a result of the Orders that you have submitted via the Revolut Trading Account which have been executed.